-Most of us in the world today own a bank account, where we save our money.
+Most of us in the world today own a bank account where we save our money.
 We deposit our pay cheques at the end of the month, and see some numbers getting added to the sum in our account on the banking app.
-But what happens with the money once deposited?
+But what happens with the money that is deposited?

 Is it being used for manufacturing weapons?
 Is it being used for destroying forests?
 Or is it being invested for social housing projects?
 Most of us will not have an answer to these questions.
 What happens with the money, where it goes and what investments are made with it, often remain unclear to the bank customers.
 But Fair Finance seeks to transform this by bringing in accountability and transparency in money transactions and investments by banking institutions.

 While there is no agreed definition of fair finance, it can be regarded as a financial systems in which the various financial products like savings bonds, fixed deposits and bonds are now being used for sustainable investments which are fair and just in nature.

 The objective of fair finance is not only to offer returns and security, but it aims to pursue goals beyond the financial world through sustainable investments.
 The investments are supposed to be ecological, ethical or social.
 Some positive impacts of sustainable investments can be better environmental protection, reduced child labour, improved working conditions, and decreased wage discrepancies between genders.

 Quick Fact: What if there is no Fair Finance?

 Not knowing where our money is being invested by big financial corporations can be dangerous.
 In December 2020, the Netherlands Fair Insurance Guide has reported that big firms like Aegon, Nationale Nederlanden and Allianz are investing billions of euros in the controversial arms trade.
 (Source)